We’re living in the golden years of recreational punting.

 - If betting fixed odds, bet late and use your odds boosts and price enhancements when the fixed odds market is at its lowest percentage.
 Sure, the market is more efficient now but for a casual player without rated prices, this is your best value option.

 - Shop around!
 If you really want to back a horse, take a look around to see if there are any promotions running or at the very least, take the best possible price.

 - If you are really trying to make the most of your punting dollar.
 Then, avoid betting exotics.
 Sorry guys!
 Everyone loves a $2 first four with the chance to win $5,000 but the reality is markets such as trifecta, first fours, quaddies and Big 6’s are high takeout products that favour the betting operators and professionals.

-- If you have to put your bets on early, bet on products like TBTop, Best Of The Best and BO4.
+- If you have to put your bets on early, bet on products like GoatTop, Best Of The Best, Best Tote +20% (amazing product rec punters have at Ladbrokes) and BO4.
 These are the lowest margin markets and mathematically deliver higher returns to punters.

 Make this Spring your best yet by taking advantage of all the options Australian punters have at their fingertips both in terms of striking the bet and deciding on who to bet on!